Chukwuemeka Odumegwu Ojukwu: Early career

 was already promoted to the rank of a captain.
 From January 1961 to mid 1961, he worked as a staff of branch A of the new Nigerian army headquarters located within the building of the Defense ministry in Lagos.
 After the independence, many British army officers were removed and there were more space for new administration.
 It was six months of Ojukwu's captaincy when he was promoted to the rank of a Major in the summer of 1961.

 Shortly after his promotion, Ojukwu was sent to Kaduna as a staff officer of the 1st Brigade.
 Zaire also had independence in 1960 and had begun to break into Katanga, a rich in minerals province.
 At the end of 1961, the 1st Brigade were sent there and took over the works of the United Nations (UN) forces at Luluaboury.
 Ojukwu served as the Adjutant to the British commander, Brigadier Mackenzie.
-(Note: During this period, Murtala Muhammed, a Lieutenant got into trouble and MacKenzie had court-martial him inorder to be dismissed from the Nigerian Army.
+(Note: During this period, Murtala Muhammed, a Lieutenant got into trouble and MacKenzie had court-martial him in order to be dismissed from the Nigerian Army.
 Ojukwu pleaded to Mackenzie who disagreed.
 He sent a petition to Lagos and General Welty Everard, the general officer of the Nigerian Army accepted and overruled Mackenzie.
 The court martial was cancelled.)
 The British Government informed Lagos about the remaining single vacancy of one Nigerian officer to attend the Joint Service Command and Staff College (JSSC) course in 1962.
 (Note: The JSSC course was the hardest to pass and it was only open to officers who have already passed the Staff College course and have reached the rank of brigadiers.)